Warfarin

 • Embolism prophylaxis in patients with prosthetic heart valves

-• Embolism treatment of prophylaxis of VTE (venous thromboembolism)
+• Embolism treatment or prophylaxis of VTEVenous thromboembolism

 Guidelines

-Warfarin has an initial paradoxical pro-coagulation state, therefore it should be introduced together with heparin and continued until:
+Warfarin has an initial paradoxical pro-coagulation state, therefore it should be introduced together with heparin (heparin lead-in) and continued until:

 • At least 5 days, and